osfx/vesta/README.md

 ip = '192.168.0.1'

 Vesta.add_web_domain(user, domain, ip)
+# => add web domain example.com for demo user with ip 192.168.0

 ```
 #### You can have any names for arguments, the main thing that they were in the same order.